-The story unfolds at the Sea of Galilee which lies in the lower portion of the Jordan Valley in a mountain range that rises to 4,000 feet above sea level.
+The story unfolds at the Sea of Galilee, which lies in the lower portion of the Jordan Valley in a mountain range that rises to 4,000 feet above sea level.
 The lake itself is 700 feet below the Mediterranean Sea.
-One of the more noteworthy aspects of this body of water is that is greatly susceptible to sudden and extremely violent storms.
-These storms are caused by the cold air rushing down from the mountains surrounding it, colliding with the warm moist air rising off the surface of the water itself.
+One of the more noteworthy aspects of this body of water is that it is greatly susceptible to sudden and extremely violent storms.
+These storms are caused by the cold air rushing down from the mountains surrounding it and colliding with the warm, moist air rising off the surface of the water itself.

 “When evening came, his disciples went down to the lake, where they got into a boat and set off across the lake for Capernaum.
 By now it was dark, and Jesus had not yet joined them.
 A strong wind was blowing and the waters grew rough.
 When they had rowed three or three and a half miles, they saw Jesus approaching the boat, walking on the water; and they were terrified.
 But he said to them, ‘It is I; don’t be afraid.’
 Then they were willing to take him into the boat, and immediately the boat reached the shore where they were heading” (John 6:16–21).

 There are several significant points to recognize about this miracle.
 First, Matthew tells us that “the boat was already a considerable distance from land, buffeted by the waves because the wind was against it.
-During the fourth watch of the night Jesus went out to them, walking on the lake” (Matthew 14:24-25).
-Though they were only to travel a short distance from where they were, the storm was so violent that despite all their efforts to control their boat, the storm had driven them nearly four miles out into the very midst of the sea.
-Being the fourth watch of the night (3:00 AM to 6:00 a.m.), they had been rowing and straining at their oars for upwards to nine hours!
+During the fourth watch of the night Jesus went out to them, walking on the lake” (Matthew 14:24–25).
+Though they were only to travel a short distance, the storm was so violent that, despite all their efforts to control their boat, the storm had driven them nearly four miles out into the very midst of the sea.
+Being the fourth watch of the night (3:00 AM to 6:00 AM), they had been rowing and straining at their oars for approaching nine hours!
 They were totally exhausted.

-Though they had a long way to go in their spiritual understanding, they were growing in their faith in the Lord.
-Also this was the first time the disciples are said to have worshiped Jesus.
-In Matthew 2:11, the Magi from the East worshiped Jesus.
-Later a leper is said to have worshiped Jesus (Matthew 8:2).
+Though they had a long way to go in their spiritual understanding, the disciples were growing in their faith in the Lord.
+Also, this was the first time the disciples are said to have worshiped Jesus.
+In Matthew 2:11, the magi from the East worshiped Jesus.
+Later, a leper is said to have worshiped Jesus (Matthew 8:2).
 A synagogue ruler does the same thing in Matthew 9:18.
 But this is the first time the disciples worshiped Him.
 It is also important to note that their worship is joined to their confession (Matthew 14:33).